Up Next

 The big problem for Felipe Drugovich – both in terms of this ranking and in the marginally more high-stakes terms of his Formula 1 prospects – is that none of his expected rivals helped him make a particularly compelling case.
 It was obviously not his fault, as you can only beat in what’s in front of you – but you can only be judged on who you’re beating.

-Aside from the Brazilian, only a handful of young rookies really bolstered their reputations in the 2023 F2 season.
+Aside from the Brazilian, only a handful of young rookies really bolstered their reputations in that 2022 F2 season.
 Those drivers who were supposed to challenge Drugovich were either shockingly inconsistent in terms of pace, worryingly error-prone or, often, both.
 And thus Drugovich somehow became champion-elect without really even hitting his stride, just by virtue of always being in that lead group in which he was the only consistent cast member.

 That’s not to say he didn’t have his highlights – pole position by four tenths at Spa felt like the moment that broke the back of a nascent Pourchaire championship comeback, and on a wider scale there was something to be said for Drugovich’s relentless points-scoring, reminiscent of Palmer in 2014 but with less experience under his belt.

-And unlike Palmer in 2014, a campaign firmly within the DAMS GP2 heyday, Drugovich hasn’t found himself at an established powerhouse.
+And unlike Palmer in 2014, a campaign firmly within the DAMS GP2 heyday, Drugovich hadn’t found himself at an established powerhouse.
 His MP Motorsport outfit was credible – it did help him to three wins in his rookie season in 2020 – but it hadn’t ever finished higher than sixth in the teams’ standings since joining GP2 in 2013.

 Drugovich’s team-mate Clement Novalak, a not-untalented but extremely raw rookie, was roundly outscored in 2022.
 And MP returned to being good-but-not-dominant in 2023.